Map of southern africa with the territories of Khama, Sebele, and Bathoeng [sic] outlined in red.

 Overview

-This page introduces a series of thematic initiatives – most of them still on-going – that support the mission of One More Voice.
-The growth of these initatives reflects the central objectives of the project's second development phase, but also builds on a foundational characteristic of One More Voice as a relational initiative, one that operates in solidarity with and in support of other people and projects.
+This page introduces a small set of ongoing thematic initiatives that support the mission of One More Voice.
+The growth of these initatives reflects the central objectives of the project's second development phase.

 Thematic Initiatives

-William Ivens Craft and the Victorian Atlantic World
+William Ivens Craft and the Transatlantic Victorian World

 Group of Workmen (Including William Ivens Craft) with Two Horse-Drawn Carts.